jembi/openhim-common/README.md

 # OpenHIM Common

-1. Edit the `default.json` file to point to the **public** domain and port of your server.
-If you are jsut testing on localhost you can leave it set at the defaults, jsut remove the comments.
+1. Edit the `default.json` file to point to the **public** host and port of your server.
+If you are just testing on localhost you can leave it set at the defaults.

 2. Spin up the OpenHIM core and console easily with docker compose: